Tommytian993/MiniX/docs/4-city-gameplay-elements.md

 - First let's add a civilization reference to our city class, because each city will be belonging to a civilization:

 public Civilization civ;

+- Inside HexTileMap, when a city is created, we can do this:

+city.map = this;